-A brand personality helps to set your business aside from the competition in a crowded market.
-It’s your chance to attract customer attention, interest and loyalty.
+A brand personality sets your business apart from the competition in a crowded market.
+It brings customer attention, interest and loyalty.

 Your brand personality influences the kinds of customers your business attracts.
-There are five main brand personalities.
+There are five main brand personality traits.

 Excited businesses are bright, carefree, youthful, and fun!
 They focus on engaging customers with new and unique ideas and enthusiasm.
 This personality is perfect for businesses that target young and/or creative audiences.

 Sincere businesses are kind, thoughtful and family-oriented.
 They value honesty and friendliness.
-This personality is a great choice for small or local businesses.
+This personality is a strong choice for small or local businesses.

 Rugged businesses are tough and outdoorsy.
 They’re strong and capable.
 This personality best suits masculine or athletic industries/products.

 Competence-focused businesses are all about success, leadership and influence.
 They’re reliable, hard-working and confident.
 This personality suits businesses, clients and products with a strong sense of ambition.